A huge collection of India travel tips aimed at solo female travellers – but useful for everyone!

 India is a predominately conservative country, so if nothing else it’s respectful to dress a bit more modestly than you might do back home.
 But it’s more than that.
 There can a bit of an attitude among a few (not all) Indian men that a “provocatively” dressed woman (you know, showing a sexy knee or whatever) is “up for it”.

 I rarely felt comfortable having my legs out in India – being white and blonde I attract enough attention there as it is and I don’t like the way eyes linger if you have a lot of skin on show.
-In my experience, it’s much more comfortable to wear long dresses and skirts, loose trousers (gotta love an elephant pant), or a short dress with leggings.
+In my experience, it’s much more comfortable to wear long dresses and skirts, loose trousers (LOVE elephant pants), or a short dress with leggings.
 Makes life easier when you want to visit temples, too.

 Take at least one padlock.
-For hostel lockers, for locking your backpack on public transport, for locking a door if you’re not sure how safe your hotel room is.
+You can use these for hostel lockers, to lock your backpack on public transport, or even for locking a hotel room door if you’re not sure how safe it is!
 Don’t travel without one!

 Doorstop or Door Lock